aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-ruby/ruby-programmers-guide/working-with-projects-in-ruby/get-number-of-pages-in-project-in-ruby/_index.md

 ---

 ## **Aspose.Tasks - Get Number of Pages in Project**
-To Get Number of Pages in Project using **Aspose.Tasks Java for Ruby**, simply invoke **GetNumberOfPages** module.
+To get Number of Pages in Project using **Aspose.Tasks Java for Ruby**, simply invoke **GetNumberOfPages** module.
 Here you can see example code.

 **Ruby Code**